adammurdoch/build-builder/README.md

 The `--java` option includes some Java libraries in an Android build.
 Default is false.

 The `--version` option specifies the Android plugin version to use.
-Default is 2.3.1.
+Default is `2.3.1`.

+### C++ specific options

+The `--header-files` option specifies the number of header files per project.
+Default is 3.

 ### Swift specific options